10 companies with successful digital transformation [examples]

 It didn’t stop there and Walmart pumped 11.7 billion dollars into technology, making it the third-largest IT spender in the world in 2018.
 According to eMarketer, Walmart recently surpassed eBay in the share of U.S. e-commerce sales for the first time.

-Although we presented you with only 10 companies obviously the list does not stop here.
-More and more organisations find out that digitalisation is the direction they should head.
-It is time to make strategic, planned, organisational change through the adoption and modernisation of technology.
+Although we presented you with only 10 companies, the list does not stop here.
+More and more organisations find out that digitalisation is the direction they should head and that the time has come to make strategic, planned, and organisational change through the adoption and modernisation of technology.